 Materials with history

-Furniture with a past
+Furniture with character

 Furniture in shabby chic usually has a vintage or ancient character.
 Typical are chests of drawers, cupboards and sideboards in French or English country house style.
 The bright, often white coloring is characteristic, whereby the color is deliberately applied unevenly to achieve a worn look.